 If you are trying to get pregnant and have PCOS, you don’t necessarily need to take fertility drugs.

 While women with PCOS may not ovulate regularly, ovulation can still occasionally occur in a very unpredictable fashion.
 So, if you’re trying to get pregnant, don’t get hung up on all the different ovulation predictor tests: basal body temperature charting and urine ovulation tests don’t work as well for women who have PCOS.
 The key is to have frequent intercourse (2-3 times a week).
 Since an egg can be fertilized for 12 to 24 hours after being released and sperm can survive for up to 5 days, having unprotected sex regularly is your best bet for trying to get pregnant naturally.

 If you are overweight, shedding some pounds can sometimes help correct the hormonal imbalances associated with PCOS, leading to more regular, ovulatory cycles.

 If you can’t seem to get pregnant naturally after several of months of trying, you should see your gynecologist or fertility specialist.
-These doctors can prescribe fertility pills such as clomiphene citrate (Clomid) or letrozole (Femara) to help you ovulate.
+These doctors can prescribe fertility medications to help you ovulate.
 In certain instances, your doctor might prescribe a medicine called metformin to help with ovulation.